Jovitha-M/Music-Player-Django/README.md

 # Music Studio

 Music Studio is a web application designed to provide music enthusiasts with a seamless and immersive music streaming experience.
-It allows users to explore a vast library of songs, create playlists, discover new music, and interact with other users.
+It allows users to explore a vast library of songs, add music to watch later list and discover new music

 ## Features